Licenser/php-rs/README.md

 ## Thanks

 A big thanks to Sara Goleman and her book _Extending and Embedding PHP_.
 Also thanks to the people that created bindgen.
+And most of all to @hjr3 for publishing php-rpm which a lot of the code came form.

 ## License